-6. Manual starting models - Pull the starter rope slowly until you feel the starter engage, then pull rapidly to crank the engine.
-Allow rope to return slowly.
+5. Manual starting models - Pull the starter rope slowly until you feel the starter engage, then pull rapidly to crank the engine.
+Allow the rope to return slowly.
 Repeat until the engine starts.
-After the engine has started, push in the choke knob.

-- 7. Electric start tiller handle models Push the starter button and crank the engine.
-Release the button when the engine starts.
+Electric starting models - Turn the ignition key to crank the engine.
+Release the key when the engine starts.
 Do not operate the starter motor continuously for longer than ten seconds at a time.
-If the engine fails to start, wait 30 seconds and try again. - Flooded engine If the engine will not start, push in the throttle only button and advance the throttle grip to fast throttle speed.
-Push the choke knob all the way in and try to start the engine.
-After the engine has started, immediately reduce throttle speed to idle.
+If the engine fails to start, wait 30 seconds and try again.
+Flooded engine - If the engine will not start, push in the "THROTTLE ONLY" button, advance the throttle grip to fast idle, and attempt to start the engine.
+After the engine has started, immediately reduce the throttle speed to idle.

-9. Check for a steady stream of water flowing out of the water pump indicator hole.
+8. Check for a steady stream of water flowing out of the water pump indicator.

-IMPORTANT: If no water is coming out of the water pump indicator hole, stop the engine and check the cooling water intake for obstruction.
+IMPORTANT: If no water is coming out of the water pump indicator, stop the engine and check the cooling water intake for obstruction.
 No obstruction may indicate a water pump failure or blockage in the cooling system.
 These conditions will cause the engine to overheat.
-Have the outboard checked by your dealer.
+Have the outboard checked by a certified dealer.
 Operating the engine while overheated will cause serious engine damage.

-WARMING UP ENGINE
+WARMING UP THE ENGINE